 Steven is the director of health technology assessment, BMJ Technology Assessment Group.

 He leads one of the health technology assessment groups, funded by the National Institute for Health Research, to conduct independent research to support health policy decision making.

 Since 1999, Steven has been involved in exploring methods for evidence synthesis and health economic evaluation.
 His primary research interests relate to making best use of the available evidence for decision making, with an emphasis on the appropriate design and conduct of studies, aggregation of clinical data, and their use in economic modelling.

-Rita is a health economist at the Centre for Health Economics, University of York.
+Rita is a research fellow and health economist at the Centre for Health Economics, University of York.
 Rita has extensive experience in economic evaluation in a wide range of areas including drugs, devices, diagnostic tests and complex interventions in health and social care.
 Rita’s research interests are in using economic evaluation to inform complex decision problems and non-randomised data.